+Human-Scale Connections

-Human-Scale Connections One rarely sought solution is the addition of shorter connecting streets throughout the area intended to mitigate congestion for short trips.
-Where nearly 50% of all trips are less than 3-miles and 20% being less than 1-mile, shorter connecting streets have the opportunity to have a positive impact on congestion, especially as University City densifies.
-The Clty of Charlotte's North East Corridor Infrastructure program (NECI) funded several connections in and around University City, another round of investments for this purpose is critical to remaining competitive as workers seek quality of life, active living and street at a human-scale, rather than thoroughfares deadly to those who aim to cross them.
+One rarely sought solution is the addition of shorter connecting streets throughout the area intended to mitigate congestion for short trips.
+Where nearly 50% of all trips are less than 3-miles and 20% being less than 1-mile, shorter connecting streets have the opportunity to have a positive impact on congestion - especially as University City densifies.

+The City of Charlotte's North East Corridor Infrastructure program (NECI) funded several connections in and around University City, another round of investments for this purpose is critical to remaining competitive as workers seek quality of life, active living and street at a human-scale, rather than thoroughfares that can pose a threat to those who aim to cross them.